 RITA DE LA FERIA

-Professor de la Feria has been listed for two years running (2015-2016) in the Global Tax 50, by the International Tax Review, as one of the most influential tax people in the World; and was co-recipient of the 2016 Outstanding Women in Tax Award, awarded by the Tax Analysts.
-She features regularly in general media outlets discussing developments in taxation policy around the world.
+Professor de la Feria was listed two years running (2015-2016) in the Global Tax 50, as one of the most influential tax people in the World; was co-recipient of the 2016 Outstanding Women in Tax Award; and in 2019 was recognised in the 100 Years of Women in Tax, as one of the most influential women in tax in the last 100 years.

 Dr Joachim Englisch holds a chair for public law and tax law at the law faculty of Muenster University.
 He is also the managing director of Germany’s longest-standing institute for tax law.
 His main research interests are European and international tax law and policy, with a particular focus on European VAT.
 Dr Englisch serves as appointed member of VAT/GST expert groups with the OECD and with the EU Commission, and advises national governments.
 He is also founder and co-editor of the World Journal of VAT/GST Law, acting Vice President of the German association of VAT Experts, and author of numerous publications in the field.